Deploying Teradata Data Mover from a Solution Template

 - Click the Data Mover blade.

-Parameter Name Action DBC user password Enter a new default Teradata Database user password for the Data Mover internal repository between 8 and 15 characters long, consisting of letters and numbers, but it does not have to contain numbers.
-It must start with a letter.
+Parameter Name Action DBC user password Enter a new default Teradata Database user password for the Data Mover internal repository, from 8 to 15 characters long, starting with a letter.
+Numbers are allowed.

 For security reasons, you must change the default dbc password to a different password.

 Confirm DBC user password Enter the password again to confirm.
 DATAMOVER user password Enter the user password to be used to access the internal DATAMOVER repository.